franmer2/Fabric_NRT_US/Readme.md

 ![Input](/Pictures/008.png)

-On the right, a sign should open.
+On the right, a pane should open.
 Give the source a name.
 Click on the "Add" button

 ![Eventstream](/Pictures/009.png)